-- it takes special mental (inborn) skills to be a real alpha
+- It takes special mental (inborn) skills to be a real leader;

-- it takes certain qualities to deal with the responsibilities associated with the alpha role.
+- It takes certain qualities to deal with the responsibilities associated with the leading role;

 The stress can manifest itself in fear and aggression and this may cause a lot of problems.
 Aggression is also often misinterpreted as if the horse is a real leader.

-If a horse doesn’t trust ‘its human’ to be a strong, calm, dominant and consistent herd leader, he becomes unclear about his correct role within this ‘two-headed’ herd.
+If a horse doesn’t trust ‘its human’ to be a strong, calm, assertive and consistent herd leader, he becomes unclear about his correct role within this ‘two-headed’ herd.